-The risk of non-compliance with our wastewater quality permit has been assessed as moderately significant for both 2020 and 2050.
-This is because the compliance status of the wastewater treatment works in 2019 and 2020 was Sub Critical.
-Future forecast growth for 2050 was assessed to not have an adverse affect for the risk score.
+The risk of non-compliance with our wastewater quality permit has been assessed as not significant for both 2020 and 2050.
+This is because the wastewater treatment works has no record of compliance failure during the last three years (2018-2020).